evilsocket/opensnitch/wiki/Rules.md

 ### Best practices

 - Limit what an application can do as much as possible:
-  * Filter by executable + command line: You don't want to allow curl or wget system wide.
-Instead allow only a particular command line, for example:
+  * Filter by executable + command line: You don't want to allow `curl` or `wget` system wide.
+Instead, allow only a particular command line, for example:

     command launched: `$ wget https://mirror.karneval.cz/pub/linux/fedora/linux/releases/34/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-34-1.2.iso`